runlikeforrestgump/emacs/README.md

 </dl>

-# Describing a Buffer or Region
+# Describing a Buffer, Region, or Character

 <dl>
   <dt><dfn>